What is inclusive education?

 Definition of inclusion

-This means the system has to adapt to disabled people – they should not have to adapt to the system (see models of disability).
-The education system needs to recognise that it creates barriers for Disabled learners, for instance if parts of the school are inaccessible.
+This means the system must adapt to include Disabled people – they should not have to adapt to the system (see models of disability).
+The education system must recognise that it creates barriers for Disabled learners, for instance if parts of the school are inaccessible.
 Disabled pupils and students may require adaptations and support to access the curriculum.

 Here are some examples:

 - Faisal is a wheelchair user.
-So that he can go the debating society after school, the accessible minibus collects him at a later time.
+So that he can go to the debating society after school, the accessible minibus collects him at a later time.

 - James is Deaf and communicates using sign language.
 Instead of taking him out of his lessons to have a separate lesson with a sign language teacher, his teachers, teaching assistants and the pupils learn to sign too in order to communicate with him.